sodazone/xcscan/README.md

 # XCM Explorer UI

-Vanilla JavaScript frontend for the XCM Explorer and [Ocelloids](https://ocelloids.net) analytics APIs.
+A fast, lightweight, and feature-rich frontend built with Vanilla JavaScript for the [Ocelloids](https://ocelloids.net) XCM Explorer and analytics APIs.

 ## Commands